andrewflbarnes/ttrl-backend/README.md

 ### Running

 The backend can be run in a couple of ways
-- (TODO) Run the war/jar generated in the `spring-boot-standalone` module
+- Run the war generated in the `server` module e.g `java -jar .../ttrl-server.war`
 - Import the generated `ttrl-spring-boot-starter` lib into an existing Spring Boot application as a dependency

 ### Configuration